tcisne/CT2FEA/README.md

 # CT2FEA: CT to FEA Conversion Pipeline

-A high-performance tool for converting CT (Computed Tomography) data to Finite Element Analysis (FEA) models, with support for GPU acceleration.
+A streamlined tool for converting CT (Computed Tomography) data to Finite Element Analysis (FEA) models, designed for accessibility and ease of use.

 ## Features

 - Load and process CT image stacks (TIFF format)
-- Advanced denoising with multiple algorithms (Gaussian, NLM, TV)
+- Basic denoising with Gaussian and NLM algorithms
-- Automatic bone and pore segmentation
+- Bone and pore segmentation
-- High-quality hexahedral mesh generation
+- Hexahedral mesh generation
-- Multiple material models (linear elastic, plasticity, hyperelastic)
+- Linear elastic material model
-- GPU acceleration support (CUDA and OpenCL)
-- Comprehensive mesh quality analysis
 - Export to Abaqus INP format
-- Interactive visualization and reporting
+- Basic visualization for verification

 ## Installation